Holland (album)

-Holland received generally favorable reviews and came to be viewed by many fans as the Beach Boys' last great album.
+Holland received generally favorable reviews and is viewed as the Beach Boys' last great album.
 It peaked at number 36 in the US and number 20 in the UK, and it produced two singles: "Sail On, Sailor" and "California Saga/California".
 Subsequently, the band recorded little in the studio for the next two years.
 Instead, they released the live album The Beach Boys in Concert (1973), and did not follow up with another studio album until 15 Big Ones (1976).
 In 2022, an expanded version of Holland was packaged within the compilation Sail On Sailor – 1972.

 Background

 In late December 1970, the Beach Boys played three concert dates in Amsterdam as part of a short European tour.
 On the first date, which had been scheduled to begin at 12:30 a.m., the band arrived four hours late due to a missed flight, and were surprised to find that the concert hall venue, the Concertgebouw, was still packed with attendees.
 Furthermore, the audience shouted for the group to perform their new songs, rather than their past hits.
 Carl Wilson told a local magazine, "I love this audience.
 Our last albums [20/20 and Sunflower] sold poorly in the US, our financial situation is disastrous – and here we have success.
 I like this country."

 Reports from this period suggested that the group were planning to move from Los Angeles to Britain once their recording commitments were finished.
 In one report, manager Jack Rieley said they were "definitely leaving Los Angeles because of the smog."
 Later, Rieley told Rolling Stone, "I wanted to [shift our base] and so did Carl.
 [Holland] seemed like an interesting place.
 But most importantly, I felt that The Beach Boys had to do a record outside of California, to get away from that whole scene, find a new scene, and create in that new scene."

 During the recording of Carl and the Passions – "So Tough", in late February 1972, the band returned to the Netherlands to film a promotional clip for their forthcoming single, "Marcella", and play a televised concert at the RAI Congrescentrum.
 There, the group decided on the Netherlands as the venue for their next recording project, and where they would set up headquarters for the next several months.
 A few days later, the band announced drummer Ricky Fataar and guitarist Blondie Chaplin as new additions to their official line-up.
-1965 addition Bruce Johnston resigned from the group in April 1972.
+Bruce Johnston, who had joined in 1965, resigned from the group in April 1972.